MutinyWallet/mutiny-web/README.md

 ### Formatting

-Hopefully your editor picks up on the `.prettirrc` file and auto formats accordingly.
+Hopefully your editor picks up on the `prettier.config.mjs` file and auto formats accordingly.
 If you want to format everything in the project run `pnpm run format`.

 ### Deploying Web